 Are you the artsy type?

-If art is more your thing you’re in the right place.
-Not only are there plenty of attractions to see art wise, you will also find artwork of some kind on almost every street corner there.
+If art is more your thing, you’re in the right place.
+Not only are there plenty of attractions to see art wise, but you will also find artwork of some kind on almost every street corner there.
 For every building built in Seattle, they are required to take a small percentage of the taxes on the building and add an art piece of some sort.( at least, that’s what the guide on the duck said)

 Visit China Town’s International District.

-Our mini trip was enough to convince me I will have to go back to Seattle.
+The mini trip was enough to convince me I will have to go back to Seattle.
 We did a little of everything and barely touched the surface of all there is to do and see there.
 Seattle seems to meet and exceed expectations for the something for everyone mentality.
 I already have a list of things I want to go back and see.